Geoff Chappell, Software Analyst

 The EVENT_TRACE_TIME_PROFILE_INFORMATION structure is one of many that the ZwQuerySystemInformation (or NtQuerySystemInformation) and ZwSetSystemInformation (or NtSetSystemInformation) functions expect in their information buffer when given the information class SystemPerformanceTraceInformation (0x1F).
 This particular structure is selected when the first dword in the information buffer on input is EventTraceTimeProfileInformation (0x03).

 The EVENT_TRACE_TIME_PROFILE_INFORMATION structure is not documented.
-Its only known public existence in anything like plain text is a C-language definition in a header file named NTETW.H that appears in some editions of the Windows Driver Kit (WDK) for Windows 10.
+Its only known public disclosure by Microsoft is a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.

 The EVENT_TRACE_TIME_PROFILE_INFORMATION is 0x08 bytes in both 32-bit and 64-bit Windows.